ARMmbed/stm-spirit1-rf-driver/README.md

 Furthermore, on some Nucleo development boards (e.g. the [NUCLEO_F429ZI](https://developer.mbed.org/platforms/ST-Nucleo-F429ZI/)), in order to be able to use Ethernet together with these Sub-1 GHz RF expansion boards, you need to compile this driver with macro `SPIRIT1_SPI_MOSI=PB_5` defined, while the development board typically requires some HW modification as e.g. described [here](https://github.com/ARMmbed/sal-nanostack-driver-stm32-eth)!

-This driver is used with 6LoWPAN stack.
+This driver can be used together with the 6LoWPAN stack (*a.k.a.* Nanostack).